 There are also many silicate glasses, where various other mineral substances are mixed with silica to obtain glasses with modified properties:

 - For example, sodium carbonate, calcium oxide, magnesium oxide and aluminum oxide can be added to obtain soda-lime glasses, as are common for windows.
 As far as they have relatively low reflective indices and low dispersion, they are called crown glasses.

-- Increased refractive indexs, usually coming together with increased dispersion, are obtained by adding heavier materials like barium, lead, thorium or lanthanum (usually as oxides).
+- Increased refractive indexs, usually coming together with increased dispersion, are obtained by adding heavier materials like barium, lead, thorium, zirconium, titanium or lanthanum (usually as oxides).
 Such glasses are called flint glasses.
 In the early times, they mostly contained the poisonous lead; this has later largely been replaced with other metals like titanium or zirconium.

 - Borosilicate glasses exhibit much reduced thermal expansion and are therefore much more resistant against thermal shocks.

 - Aluminosilicate glasses are extensively used for glass fibers, including rare-earth-doped fibers for fiber amplifiers and lasers.
 They are relatively resistant to heat.

 - Germanosilicate glasses are also common for optical fibers, particularly for telecom fibers, exhibiting very low propagation losses.

 - Fluoride glasses and fluorophosphate glasses can be used as high-index low-dispersion glasses, e.g. for the construction of achromatic optics.

 - Phosphate glasses hare used e.g. for some rare-earth-doped fibers, particularly if high doping concentrations are required.

 - Further additions like iron can be used to obtain infrared absorption (e.g. for heat-absorbing filters), or cerium for ultraviolet absorption.